- Special Offers

 - Emergency Service

 A heat pump, as the name suggests, pumps heat from one location to another location within your home to keep you warmer during wintertime.
-However, a heat pump can also cool your home in the summertime through the use of a reversing valve and heat exchanger that pushes heat out rather then in.
+However, a heat pump or mini split can also cool your home in the summertime through the use of a reversing valve and heat exchanger that pushes heat out rather then in.
+Princeton Air installs energy efficient Trane heat pumps.

 What is Hybrid Heat?